compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 > We will not do this now, but the `run` method can also accept an `ipyclient` argument for specifying a connection to an ipyparallel backend, allowing for massive parallelization.
 For more info see the [MESS parallelization documentation](MESS_parallelization.html).

+Since it can take quite some time to run a number of simulations sufficient for model selection and parameter estimation we will use a suite of simulations I generated ahead of time.
+Fetch them with `wget` from the compphylo github:

 <a name="MESS-API-Classification"></a>
 ## ML assembly model classification